 Moreover, the e-portfolio requirement for the Bachelor of Applied Arts and Sciences program is designed to give students a competitive edge.
 The university’s research showed that 75% of employers strongly value e-portfolios during the hiring process.
 “The e-portfolio requirement provides students with meaningful opportunities throughout their studies to reflect on connections between what they are learning in the classroom and what they are doing professionally, which in turn prepares them to make these connections for future employers in job interviews” explains Rabberman.

 The online delivery and flexible format of the degree makes the Penn LPS Online BAAS particularly well-suited for adult learners.
-Courses are offered in either an accelerated (8-week) or classic (11- or 12-week) format, making scheduling easier.
+Courses are offered in either accelerated 8-week terms or full terms, making scheduling easier.
 Learning is no longer constrained by the clock: as long as a student has access to a computer and an internet connection, class is in session.
 “Adults who need to travel for work can log on and complete coursework from anywhere that has an internet connection.
 Learners juggling other responsibilities at home can log on in the evening or on weekends or whatever time fits their unique schedule,” says Rabberman.

 Concentrations: the BAAS experience

 Similar to the way a declared major focuses a student’s academic experience within a traditional four-year degree program, the Bachelor of Applied Arts and Sciences concentration options allow adult learners to tailor an educational experience that meets their specific personal and career goals.